AutStories/Wide-Conversion-Location/README.md

 - [x] Responsive for IphoneSE
 - [ ] Responsive for Ipad Pro
 - [ ] UX heuristics
+- [ ] Mockup for show in each device
 - [ ] Add other pages<br>
 ### Screenshots:
 <br>